Deadline: March 19, 2023

-- Open to artists from anywhere in the world.
+- Open to artists from all over the world;

 - The COAL Prize supports artistic projects in progress.
 Its award is not intended to cover all production costs of the project but should be considered as an aid to its development.

-The application should include the following documents in a single PDF saved as SURNAME_Name_2022_Project-title, and not exceeding 30 Mb:
+The application should include the following documents in a single PDF saved as SURNAME_Name_2023_Project title, and not exceeding 30 MB:

-- A detailed description of the proposed project, describing its artistic dimension, its relevance to the theme OCEANS, including a note on the technical feasibility of the project and a budget estimation
+- A detailed description of the proposed project, describing its artistic dimension, its relevance to the theme PLANT!, including a note on the technical feasibility of the project and a budget estimation

 - At least two visuals illustrating the project